PlantPhenoOntology/ppo/docs/imports/import_methods_notes.md

 # Methods for importing terms from a source ontology

 These are notes from an investigation of different approaches to extracting sets of terms from a source ontology so that they can be imported to a target ontology (PPO, in this case).
 OntoFox's implementation of the MIREOT method appears to be widely used, but has significant limitations.
-Most seriously: 1) OntoFox does not always seem to preserve annotations (see results below); and 2) OntoFox is not easily scriptable, which makes automated builds impractical.
+Most seriously: 1) OntoFox does not always seem to preserve annotations (see results below); 2) OntoFox seems to not always preserve the hierarchy of the target class(es) (again, see results below); and 3) OntoFox is not easily scriptable, which makes automated builds impractical.
 Here, I provide usage notes for two alternatives, ROBOT (https://github.com/ontodev/robot) and OWLTools (https://github.com/owlcollab/owltools), and compare their output to that of OntoFox.

 ## Installation notes